-Also after the intervention in this study. psycho-emotional regarding abusing behaviors and neglect, humiliating children before others and abandoning them were found to be eliminated in the intervention group and the prevalence of comparing with others and verbal insults to be significantly lower in the intervention group than in the control group.
+Also after the intervention in this study, psycho-emotional regarding abusing behaviors and neglect, humiliating children before others and abandoning them were found to be eliminated in the intervention group and the prevalence of comparing with others and verbal insults to be significantly lower in the intervention group than in the control group.
 The increased prevalence of mothers who used confinement in the intervention group can be associated to the content of the training program, which systematically involved deprivation, confinement to a room and disregard, which was not an abusive behavior in this training program.

 In other studies focusing on parents' attitudes, it was anticipated that changing attitudinal behavior would lead to parental behavior and reduce the child abuse.
-Also, studies which focused on improving parenting styles and children's maladaptive behaviors reported reductions in the overall score of the children's behavior problems and improvements in parenting methods, 18, 37 and children's social behaviors.
+Also, studies which focused on improving parenting styles and children's maladaptive behaviors reported reductions in the overall score of the children's behavior problems and improvements in parenting methods, and children's social behaviors.
 In an experimental study, a nurturing parenting program which is built on the core principle that empathy is the base of responsive parenting was conducted as a preventive parenting intervention.
-The researchers reported significantly higher positive parenting attitudes and milder and warmer parenting styles in mothers and their children in the intervention group compared to the control group.8 children's home environment and children's development.
+The researchers reported significantly higher positive parenting attitudes and milder and warmer parenting styles in mothers and their children in the intervention group compared to the control group.

+The evaluation of nine home-visiting programs in research indicated positive effects of these programs on preventing the child abuse and neglect through improving maternal parenting practices, the quality of children's home environment and children's development.
 Meanwhile, Iranian parents who take their children to healthcare centers for growth control and vaccinations have been recently provided with parenting education, which is mainly focused on child maladaptive behaviors and parenting styles, while homevisiting programs are not routinely conducted to improve the child's health, especially in urban areas.
 According to the WHO, the lack of knowledge about child development and unrealistic expectations in all parents including vulnerable cases prevent the parents from properly comprehending the child's behaviors and needs.
-In fact, these behaviors are interpreted as intentional misbehavior rather than a developmental stage of life.1 Therfore in the proper care of children, informed parent participation is one of the most important factors in preventing the child abuse.
+In fact, these behaviors are interpreted as intentional misbehavior rather than a developmental stage of life.
+Therfore in the proper care of children, informed parent participation is one of the most important factors in preventing the child abuse.
 In this study, therefore, we used a home-visiting strategy to familiarize the parents with the growth and development status and natural behavioral changes expected in children as well as the child behavior management as a parenting requirement for improving parenting attitudes and modifying damaging parenting behaviors.